 What’s Inside: Pasture-raised chicken livers are a superfood packed full of vitamins and minerals.
-Sautéed with garlic, onions, lemon juice, and more – this will turn anyone into a beLIVER!
-I’m sharing my husband’s recipe which helped me turn around my anemia many years ago and one we frequently enjoy as a family.
-It’s Paleo, AIP-friendly, Whole30, and great to incorporate on any healing journey.
+Sautéed with garlic, onions, lemon juice, and more, this chicken liver recipe will turn anyone into a beLIVER!
+Recipe is Paleo, AIP-friendly, and Whole30-compliant.

 tip!
 Pasture-raised chicken liver is a great source for IRON, SELENIUM, ZINC, VITAMIN B12, FOLATE, and VITAMIN C. I source mine from Grass Roots Coop where they practice regenerative farming and have exceptional quality.

 Liver is basically a powerhouse and not to be missed especially when you’re healing and using food as medicine.
-In fact, it’s a part of the Autoimmune Protocol, where so many of us can get so laser-focused on solely eliminations, we often forget about what we should be including to heal while we eliminate foods so we can then reintroduce later on!
+Eating chicken liver is a great holistic way to treat iron deficiencies.
+In fact, it’s a part of the Autoimmune Protocol, where so many of us can get so laser-focused on solely eliminations.
+We often forget about what we should be including to heal while we eliminate foods so we can then reintroduce later on!

 And, when it comes to iron, the body will be able to make better use of heme-iron (or iron that comes from hemoglobin, which is always from an animal source and not a plant source).